 - Note that you can return to edit your storage hierarchy later, such as after defining new storage units.

 - If any storage names are duplicates within a given hierarchy, an error will be raised highlighting both of the matching names so that you can edit one or both to be unique.
 No error is raised for duplicate names in different parts of the hierarchy.

 After saving, you will see the Overview

-page for your freezer.
-It summarizes the details, capacity, and will later show the contents.
-Learn more about the overview page in the topic: View Freezer Details
+page for your storage.
+Learn more in the topic: View Storage Details

 As long as you have included some terminal storage units

-Once you have added at least one freezer that includes some terminal storage locations, you can proceed to store samples in freezers
+Once you have added at least one storage system that includes some terminal storage locations, you can proceed to store samples